 I liked the action in this film, it’s style is different from Marvel and provides something of a more raw nature.
 While the villain the team faced wasn’t much of a threat, it was still fun seeing the team in action and an awesome sight to see when they all came together for the first time.

-Overall, Justice League was a fun mess.
+Overall, Justice League was a slightly fun mess.
 I don’t know where DC will go from here, I don’t think it’s dead but something does need to change.
-Justice league is a combination of two extremes, it’s all over the place but it has huge redeeming qualities with the fun it offers.
+Justice league is a combination of two extremes, it’s all over the place but it has some redeeming qualities with the fun it offers.